SkygearIO/features/features/5-basic-sso/api.md

 ### API for integrating other services

 - New decorator `@skygear.provides("oauth", <provider id>)`
-  - Register a new class that returns urls for OAuth flow
+  - Register a new class that returns URLs for OAuth flow
   - Example in the above session
   - The goal is to let users to integrate any website that support OAuth